Mabdel-03/9.520-The-Geometry-of-Grok/New_Explorations/agop_experiments/README.md

 # AGOP-Tracking Experiments for Grokking Analysis

-This directory contains experiments that track **Input-Gradient AGOP (Average Gradient Outer Product)** metrics to analyze grokking mechanisms across different tasks and optimizers.
+This directory contains experiments that track **Input-Gradient AGOP (Average Gradient Outer Product)** metrics and **Lazy-Rich Training Dynamics** to analyze grokking mechanisms across different tasks and optimizers.

 ## Overview

-**Goal**: Understand what distinguishes grokking from non-grokking by tracking tractable AGOP metrics during training.
+**Goal**: Understand what distinguishes grokking from non-grokking by tracking tractable AGOP metrics and lazy-to-rich training dynamics during training.

+**Key Insights**:
-**Key Insight**: Instead of computing AGOP over parameters (expensive: 100K+ dimensions), we compute it over **inputs** (tractable: ~200-800 dimensions).
+1. **Input-Gradient AGOP**: Instead of computing AGOP over parameters (expensive: 100K+ dimensions), we compute it over **inputs** (tractable: ~200-800 dimensions).
 This analyzes how the model's sensitivity to inputs evolves during grokking.

+2. **Lazy-Rich Dynamics**: Based on Kumar et al. (2024), we track the transition from "lazy" training (network acts as kernel machine with fixed features) to "rich" training (active feature learning).
+This is measured via NTK distance from initialization.

 ## What is Input-Gradient AGOP?